Dev228-afk/mini-3/PROJECT_REPORT.md

 ## Introduction

 In this report, we present the design, implementation, and performance analysis of a distributed data processing system for CMPE 275 Mini Project 2.
 The system processes large CSV datasets using a hierarchical network topology with gRPC communication, deployed across multiple computers.
-From our experiments, we found that Our cache implementation proves effective for small to medium-sized workloads, achieving approximately 2× speedup for datasets up to 100K rows., but becomes ineffective for larger datasets beyond 200K rows due to memory constraints.
-We also found that chunked streaming reduces memory consumption by 67% compared to loading entire datasets.
+From our experiments, we found that our session-based cache implementation provides significant benefits (4× speedup) for medium datasets (100K-200K rows), but shows minimal improvement for small datasets (1.1× speedup) where network latency dominates, and becomes ineffective for larger datasets (500K+) that exceed cache capacity.
+We also found that chunked streaming reduces memory consumption by 67% compared to loading entire datasets, and that network transmission is the primary bottleneck (45-54% of processing time) in distributed architectures.

 The document is organized as follows.
 First, the system architecture and experiment setup will be explained.
 Next, the implementation details including session management, caching strategy, and chunk processing will be presented.
 Furthermore, we will present the performance results comparing cache effectiveness, memory efficiency, and scalability.
 Finally, we conclude with the instruction to build and run the system, followed by a discussion of issues encountered and lessons learned.